adhang/adhang.github.io/pages/project-lendingclub-loan-credit.md

-# LoanClub - Loan Credit Risk Prediction
+# LendingClub - Loan Credit Risk Prediction

 This is my internship project as a data scientist at [id/x partners](https://idxpartners.com/)
 <br><br>